 First, I have some bad news for you: you’ll probably argue with an Italian more often than you would with a Brit or a northern European.
 This is because we come from a more individualistic culture and therefore we are less scared of confrontation.
 If anything bothers us we speak our mind and we are quite vocal about problems.
 This might sound stressful, but Italians prefer to go through an issue as soon as possible and get it out of the way.
 This means, on the positive side, less passive aggressiveness and a faster resolution of misunderstandings.

 As for the actual “how”, let’s imagine your stereotypical hot-blooded Italian, gesticulating, raising their voice and all.
-It might look scary, but sometimes it’s more about getting carried away than actually being that mad.
+It might look scary, but sometimes people get carried

-Two things that would be considered unacceptably rude in other countries are not uncommon in Italy: pointing one’s finger at someone and interrupting when someone is talking.
+Two things that in many countries you would consider unacceptably rude are not uncommon in Italy: pointing one’s finger at someone and interrupting when someone is talking.
 Both are impolite in Italy, but not as much as elsewhere.

 Italians can point a finger at you as an obvious gesture of accusation, as in “Hai finito tu il caffè?“.
 They can also use it in normal situations to make it clear they’re asking you something, as in “E tu che cosa ne pensi?“, so don’t take it as a sign of disrespect.